Photographing the Signing of the Marriage Schedule

 As a wedding photographer, I have mixed feelings about this…

-The signing of the schedule usually follows shortly after the vows.
-In a church wedding, this may be slightly different depending on the order of service.
+The schedule is usually signed shortly after the vows.
+However, depending on the order of service in a church wedding, this may be slightly different.

 I love natural photography – it’s what I do and why people book me!
-Apart from any required posed shots, I try to take natural photographs all day.
+Apart from any required posed shots, I take natural photographs all day.

-Please bear in mind that this is still at the registrar’s discretion and some may still prefer this isn’t photographed to avoid distraction.
+Please bear in mind that this is still at the registrar’s discretion, and some may still prefer this not to be photographed to avoid distraction.

 The Dummy Register is Dead: No More Pretend Signing

-It used to be that at weddings at Cardiff City Hall, (as at many register offices and civil marriage venues) the registrar politely requests that I stop shooting until the signing was complete.
-I had to respect the rules of the house so turn my camera on to the guests until the signing was completed.
+It used to be that at many register offices and civil marriage venues, the registrar politely requested that I stop shooting until the signing was complete.
+I had to respect the rules of the house, so I turned my camera on to the guests until the signing was completed.
 The registrar then provided a blank ‘dummy’ register and let me pose the couple pretending to sign the register.

 And Church Wedding Signings?